Obtaining Pseudo-inverse Solutions With MINRES: Introduction

 When $ d $ is small, one can obtain $ \AAd \bb $ by explicitly computing $ \AAd $ via direct methods, e.g., \cite{courrieu2005fast,katsikis2011improved,bjorck2015numerical,bjorck1996numerical,klema1980singular}.
-Among them, the most well-known direct method to obtain $ \AAd $ is via the singular value decomposition \cite{klema1980singular}.
-However, rather than explicitly computing $ \AAd $ for large-scale problems when $d \gg 1$, it is more appropriate, if not indispensable, to obtain the pseudo-inverse solution $ \AAd \bb $ by an iterative scheme.
-LSQR \cite{paige1982lsqr} and LSMR \cite{fong2011lsmr} are iterative Krylov sub-space methods that can recover the pseudo-inverse solution $ \AAd \bb $ for any $ \AA \in \comp^{m \times \dn} $.
+Among them, the best known direct method to obtain $ \AAd $ is via the singular value decomposition \cite{klema1980singular}.
+However, rather than explicitly computing $ \AAd $ for large-scale problems, say when $d \gg 1000$, it is more appropriate, if not indispensable, to obtain the pseudo-inverse solution $ \AAd \bb $ by an iterative scheme.
+LSQR \cite{paige1982lsqr} and LSMR \cite{fong2011lsmr} are iterative Krylov subspace methods that can recover the pseudo-inverse solution $ \AAd \bb $ for any rectangular $ \AA \in \comp^{m \times \dn} $ (in contrast to MINRES).
 However, they are mathematically equivalent to the conjugate gradient method (CG) \cite{hestenes1952methods} and the minimum residual method (MINRES) \cite{paige1975solution}, respectively, applied to the normal equation of \cref{eq:least_squares}.
-Consequently, each iteration of LSQR and LSMR necessitates two matrix-vector product evaluations, which can be computationally challenging when $d \gg 1$.
-While CG iterations are not well-defined unless $ \AA \succeq \zero $ and $ \bb \in \rg{\AA} $, MINRES can effectively solve \cref{eq:least_squares} even for indefinite systems.
+Consequently, each iteration of LSQR and LSMR necessitates two matrix-vector product evaluations, which can be computationally challenging when $d \gg 1$.\footnote{A new solver, M\textsc{in}A\textsc{res}, which minimizes $\| \AA \rr \|$ in each Krylov subspace and requires only one matrix-vector product per iteration, has recently been proposed~\cite{montoison2025minares}.} While CG iterations are not well-defined unless $ \AA \succeq \zero $ and $ \bb \in \rg{\AA} $, MINRES can effectively solve \cref{eq:least_squares} even for systems that are indefinite or singular.
 Nonetheless, MINRES is not guaranteed to obtain $ \AAd \bb $ unless $ \bb \in \rg{\AA} $ \cite[Theorem 3.1]{choi2011minres}.
 To address this limitation, a variant of MINRES, called MINRES-QLP was introduced in \cite{choi2011minres,choi2014algorithm}.
 MINRES-QLP ensures convergence to the pseudo-inverse solution in all cases.
-Compared with MINRES, which requires $ \approx 9d $ flops per iteration, the rank-revealing QLP decomposition of the tridiagonal matrix from the Lanczos process in MINRES-QLP necessitates an additional $ \approx 5d $ extra flops per iteration \cite{choi2011minres}.
-In addition, due to its complexity, the implementation of MINRES-QLP can be quite challenging.
+Compared with MINRES, the rank-revealing QLP decomposition of the tridiagonal matrix from the Lanczos process in MINRES-QLP necessitates additional computations per iteration \cite{choi2011minres}.
+In particular, the number of floating-point operations is up to $14d$ per iteration for MINRES-QLP compared to $9d$ for MINRES.
+Moreover, owing to its increased complexity, the implementation of MINRES-QLP can pose greater challenges than that of MINRES.